bzdgn/product-catalog-spring-mvc-demo/README.md

 There are some several Rest Endpoints under `RestServicesController` class.
 One of them with request mapping `services/addToCart` is used for the update of session scoped variable on product details add-to-cart functionality, see `product-details.jsp` view under `WEB-INF/jsp`

 I used twitter bootstrap on for page layout for a better view and responsive design.

+# 06 Further Notes

+Because that I need trivial image data to run the project, I've fetched some images from google and none of them belongs to me.